-Let U denote a set of elements of interest; we focus on regions, primarily states in the US, though our abstraction easily extends to other notions of regions, and other kinds of objects.
+Notation and definitions.
+Let U denote a set of elements of interest.
+For the CDC Influenza data we describe later, we focus on regions, primarily states in the US, though our abstraction easily extends to other notions of regions, and other kinds of objects.
 We will use elements and states synonymously.
-There are different kinds of features associated with each state; examples of features that can be used for the Influenza data from CDC are:
+There are different kinds of features associated with each state, which will be described later.

-Location (e.g., Mid-Atlantic, Southwest)

-Activity level (e.g., high, moderate and low) in the tth week before the current one

-Geographical spread (e.g., widespread, local) in the tth week before the current one

-Whether the number of infections has crossed a threshold

-Whether the peak has been reached

-Similarity with past season.

-All these features other than the first one (location) are epidemic specific, and are computed by CDC using specific definitions.
-These features capture the spatial, temporal, and severity aspects of the reported cases.
-We use CDC reports, e.g., [8] , for data on these features.
-We combine the data for multiple weeks (e.g., for the activity level in the tth week before the current one), and multiple seasons (e.g., for the similarity with past seasons) for our study.
-In general, these values are real

-numbers, e.g., the similarity with a past season can be a correlation metric.
 In this paper, we will focus on binary features (e.g., high/low activity level, which is already available in the data from CDC).
 The non-binary setting can be mapped to a binary setting, through discretization of the weights.

 The input data can be viewed as a matrix Dn×m, with rows corresponding to the states, and columns corresponding to the features.
 We denote the jth feature as the jth column, with Dij = 1 if state i has that feature.
 For instance, suppose the jth feature indicates a “mid-atlantic state”.
-Then, Dij = 1 for states i corresponding to NY and PA, but is 0 for CA. For activity levels, we have separate features for the past weeks.
+Then, Dij = 1 for states i corresponding to New York (NY) and Pennsylvania (PA), but is 0 for California (CA).
+For activity levels, we have separate features for the past weeks.
 In addition, all the rows are also used as features (i.e., columns).
 The reason for this will be made clear in the description below.
-Table 1 shows part of an example of such a matrix D, and will be used as a running example to explain all our definitions and problem formulation.

-Example.
-An example of the input data is shown in Table 1, in the form of a matrix D. It has six rows (corresponding to regions), denoted here by {e1, e2, e3, e4, e5, e6}.
-D has twelve columns, denoted here by {f1, f2, f3, f4, f5, f6}, in addition to one column for each row.
-The first six columns correspond to features, e.g., “South East” (which means the region is in South Eastern US) and “Was1_high” (which means the region was high last week).

 We start with some definitions needed for formalizing this problem.
 Let U = {e1, ..., en} be the universe of elements, in our case, the set of all states.
 Let Dj = {i : Dij = 1} denote the set of elements having feature j.
 Let S(j1, . . . , jk) = Dj1 ∩ …∩ Djk denote the set of elements that have features j1, …, jk; we will refer to such a set as a conjunctive clause.
 We will sometimes say that such a clause S(j1, . . . , jk) has length k, meaning that it is formed by the intersection of k features.
 We associate a cost c(j1, . . . , jk) function; the simplest would be c(j1, . . . , jk) = αk for a constant α.